sourceincite/sourceincite.github.io/_posts/0000-00-00-a-smorgashorde-of-vulnerabilities-a-comparative-analysis-of-discovery.md

 ### Object Instantiation:

-<p class="cn" markdown="1">Lucky for us, it's also possible to reach the constructor of the `IMP_Prefs_Sort` class because I found an ajax handler called `imple` that will allow me to instantiate a class.
+Lucky for us, it's also possible to reach the constructor of the `IMP_Prefs_Sort` class because I found an ajax handler called `imple` that will allow me to instantiate a class.
 The limitation here is that I can only instantiate a class with an empty constructor.
-The `imple` method is defined inside of the `/usr/share/php/Horde/Core/Ajax/Application/Handler/Imple.php` script:</p>
+The `imple` method is defined inside of the `/usr/share/php/Horde/Core/Ajax/Application/Handler/Imple.php` script:

 ```php
 class Horde_Core_Ajax_Application_Handler_Imple extends Horde_Core_Ajax_Application_Handler